 Instructions

-- Heat a large pot over medium heat.
+- Heat the oil in a a large saucepan over medium heat.
 Add onion and sauté until translucent.
 Add garlic and cook 30 seconds.
-Add chicken broth and lime juice.
-Stir.
-Add avocadoes, salt and cumin.
-Stir.

 - Increase heat to high and bring to a boil, stirring occasionally.
 Reduce to a simmer and cook 5 minutes.